anthonymoralez/apl-video-player-sample/README.md

 ## Adding your own videos
 Your videos must be in MP4 format, hosted on a publicly accessible host with an https url.

 In the [/lambda/custom/lib/videoData.json](/lambda/custom/lib/videoData.json) replace the `source.url` with the url of your video.
-You can also as a title and a thumbnail image.
+You can also add a title and a thumbnail image.

 ## The Meetup